Cooking in The Keys

 Why I Love This Dish

 The fish cooks until it has a golden-brown crust on the outside and tender, flaky flesh on the inside.
-The fish is tossed in an egg wash and then dredged in Japanese breadcrumbs called panko.
+The fish is tossed in an egg wash and dredged in Japanese breadcrumbs called panko.

 FAQ